BSChE in Chemical Engineering

 Major Program Requirements

-All requirements listed below are in addition to University graduation requirements, including University general education, and College of Engineering requirements.
-Students are also required to complete emphasis area requirements.
+All requirements listed below are in addition to University graduation requirements, including University general education and College of Engineering requirements.
+Students may also add an emphasis in the Biochemical, Environmental, or Materials areas by completing that emphasis area’s requirements.

 Major core requirements